 How often do peptide laws change?

 Peptide regulations are evolving rapidly.
-The 2023 FDA compounding restrictions were a major change.
-Expect continued regulatory evolution as the FDA clarifies its stance on various peptides.
+The 2023 FDA compounding restrictions were a major change, followed by the landmark 2024 legal settlement that sent several peptides back for PCAC review.
+Expect continued regulatory evolution as the FDA and PCAC clarify their stance on various peptides.
 Stay informed through official FDA announcements and legal updates.

 Conclusion